skewballfox/FastFourierTransformsPaper/main.typ

 FFTs are useful in any application that requires frequency analysis.
-It's used heavily in situations where the input signal is noisy, as by decomposing the signal into the frequencies that make it up, it's possible to filter out those that are irrelevant to the application.
+It's used heavily in situations where the input signal is noisy, as by decomposing the signal into the frequencies that make it up, it's possible to filter out those that are irrelevant to the application@heckbert1995fourier.

-For example, in speech detection a common preprocessing step is computing the mel spectrogram of the input.
+For example, in speech detection a common preprocessing step is computing the mel spectrogram of the input@luSpeechRecognitionUsing2020.
 This is done by taking a Short Time Fourier Transform (STFT) of the input, which is a sliding window DFT where the center of each window(or "sample") is equally distanced apart, these samples may or may not overlap, and the exact number of samples is specified ahead of time(usually 2048).
-The output of this operation provides a spectrogram, which represents the change in frequency content of the input over time.
+The output of this operation provides a spectrogram, which represents the change in frequency content of the input over time@grochenigFoundationsTimefrequencyAnalysis2001.

 The Mel Filterbank(a set of triangular filters spaced evenly on the mel scale) are then created and applied to the spectrogram via einstein summation, this in effect warps the frequency axis of the spectrogram to the mel scale, which is a scale that more closely represents the way humans perceive sound.
-These filterbanks are generally cached and then used for all future inputs.
+These filterbanks are generally cached and then used for all future inputs

 This is used in most speech-based models as a preprocessing step, as it allows the model to focus on the relevant frequencies of the input, and ignore those